jorgejch/nevekit/README.md

     * The ESI definition can be found at: https://esi.evetech.net/_latest/swagger.json.
 * ESI Market data is fetched synchronously or asynchronous batches.
 * The kit encapsulates the SDE data and provides a simple interface to access it.
-    * The SDE data is fetched from a PostgreSQL 16 database.
+    * The SDE data is fetched from a SQLite database.
+    * No ORM is used.
     * The SDE data ready to restore can be downloaded from: https://www.fuzzwork.co.uk/dump/.

 # Installation